Tecblic-Shubham/Data-Science---ML-Test/README.md

   14. MLP - Multi Layer Perceptron
   15. Deep Learning squential Model with custom layers

+### Inferencing using predict, pass procedure id and will give the answers in terms of success and failure.
 ```bash
 python predict.py --p_id <givetheprocedureidformdatahere>
 ````

+### Custom Library as per problem description
 ```bash
 cms_procedures.py
 ```